webrtc/webrtc-org/native-code/ios/index.md

 to update the code in your checkout.

-### Compiling the Code
+### Generating project files

 [GN][5] is used to generate [Ninja][4] project files.
 In order to configure [GN][5] to generate build files for iOS certain variables need to be set.
 Those variables can be edited for the various build configurations as needed.

+The component build is the default for Debug builds, which are also enabled by default unless `is_debug=false` is specified. iOS needs static builds, which is why `is_component_build=false` is specified for all the examples above.

+#### Targeting iOS Devices

-Building for iOS Device (the different output directories can be replaced with any directory of your own choice):
+The different output directories can be replaced with any directory of your own choice.
+When running GN; make sure your current working directory is src/ of your workspace, then run:

 ~~~~~ bash
 gn gen out/Debug-device-arm32 --args='target_os="ios" target_cpu="arm" is_component_build=false'
 ~~~~~

-Building for 64-bit iOS device:
+#### Targeting 64-bit iOS devices

 ~~~~~ bash
 gn gen out/Debug-device-arm64 --args='target_os="ios" target_cpu="arm64" is_component_build=false'